Myndex/TuttleAndButtle/README.md

 There is a discussion area at

- False Dichotomy    Hasty Generalization
+ Logical fallacies: False Dichotomy    Hasty Generalization

 > _I’m very worried that some designers might think they should or can use the new contrast algorithm, and then accessibility consultants have to push back and clear up those misunderstandings.
 It takes up a lot of time, while accessibility consultants have their hands full already._

- Equivocation (Doublespeak), Appeal to Authority   False Dichotomy (False Dilemma)   Straw Man Argument Red herring
+ Logical fallacies: Equivocation (Doublespeak), Appeal to Authority   False Dichotomy (False Dilemma)   Straw Man Argument Red herring